 The nursing process is used as the organizing framework to identify person/environment unity of individuals.
 A variety of skills and theories relevant to professional nursing practice are utilized.
 The student will develop an increased knowledge base and skills related to performing a complete physical examination of the adult and pediatric client.
-The format is a weekly 4 hour on-campus lab/lecture.
 (4 credits)